khodeprasad/khodeprasad.github.io/_posts/2015-07-29-insert-records-into-hbase-table-using-java.md

 title: Insert records into HBase table using Java
 tags: [Configuration, Insert, Integration, Java, Java HBase, Records, Table]
 ---
+_**`hbase-client.jar`**_ will be used to get connected to HBase using Java and this is available in maven repository.
+The following dependency can be added in our `pom.xml`

 {% highlight java linenos %}
 <dependency>